martinkoster/actionfx/actionfx-core/README.md

 	}
 ```

-#### Annotation @AFXFromChooseDirectoryDialog
+#### Annotation @AFXFromDirectoryChooserDialog

-The [@AFXFromChooseDirectoryDialog](src/main/java/com/github/actionfx/core/annotation/AFXFromChooseDirectoryDialog.java) annotation can be applied on method arguments for requesting the value of the annotated argument of type `java.io.File`, `java.lang.String`, `java.nio.file.Path` or `java.net.URI` from a "directory chooser" dialog.
+The [@AFXFromDirectoryChooserDialog](src/main/java/com/github/actionfx/core/annotation/AFXFromDirectoryChooserDialog.java) annotation can be applied on method arguments for requesting the value of the annotated argument of type `java.io.File`, `java.lang.String`, `java.nio.file.Path` or `java.net.URI` from a "directory chooser" dialog.

 In case the dialog is cancelled and no directory is chosen, the method invocation is also cancelled, unless you set the attribute `continueOnCancel` to `true`.
 If this is the case, the method argument will be `null`.